publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stII/ch209/schII/ptD/spt1/m__us_usc_t52_s21003.md

     (d) __Timing for filing of certification__

-        A State may not file a statement of certification under subsection (a) of this section until the expiration of the 45-day period (or, in the case of a fiscal year other than the first fiscal year for which a requirements payment is made to the State under this part, the 30-day period) which begins on the date notice of the State plan under this part is published in the Federal Register pursuant to [section 21005(b) of this title][/us/usc/t52/s21005/b].
+        A State may not file a statement of certification under subsection (a) until the expiration of the 45-day period (or, in the case of a fiscal year other than the first fiscal year for which a requirements payment is made to the State under this part, the 30-day period) which begins on the date notice of the State plan under this part is published in the Federal Register pursuant to [section 21005(b) of this title][/us/usc/t52/s21005/b].

     (e) __Chief State election official defined__

-        In this part, the “chief State election official” of a State is the individual designated by the State under section 10 of the National Voter Registration Act of 1993 (\[former\] [42 U.S.C.
+        In this part, the “chief State election official” of a State is the individual designated by the State under section 10 of the National Voter Registration Act of 1993 ([42 U.S.C.
 1973gg–8][/us/usc/t42/s1973gg–8]) \[now [52 U.S.C.
 20509][/us/usc/t52/s20509]\] to be responsible for coordination of the State’s responsibilities under such Act.

 ([Pub.
 L. 107–252, title II, § 253][/us/pl/107/252/s253], Oct.
 29, 2002, [116 Stat.
 1693][/us/stat/116/1693]; [Pub.
 L. 111–84, div.
 A, title V, § 588(b)(1)(B)][/us/pl/111/84/s588/b/1/B]–(3), Oct.
 28, 2009, [123 Stat.
 2333][/us/stat/123/2333]; [Pub.
 L. 112–74, div.
 C, title VI, § 622(2)][/us/pl/112/74/s622/2], Dec.
 23, 2011, [125 Stat.
 927][/us/stat/125/927].)